 By public ferry – operates every two hours, 24 hours a day from Padang Bai (East Bali) to Lembar (West Lombok).
 Although cheap, the crossing time can be between 4-5 hours.
 The port is about 1 hour by car from the main tourist area of Senggigi.

 Fast Boat – A number of fast boat services operate from Bali to the east coast of Lombok and Gili islands, including the Blue Water Express and Gili Cat and Gili Getaway.
 Crossing times are between 1½-2 hours depending on destination.
 Advance booking essential during peak periods.

 By air – A number of airlines offer daily flights between Bali and Lombok.

 There is a good choice of boutique hotels on the west coast with a cluster around Senggigi, the most tourist-orientated town on Lombok.

-For hotel recommendations on Lombok, visit our Lombok Hotels page.
+For hotel recommendations, visit our Lombok Hotels page.

 Lombok and the Gili Islands enjoy a tropical monsoon climate with two seasons, dry (May to September) and wet (October to March).
 The wet season is characterised by brief afternoon rain showers.
 Daytime temperatures average 27˚C to 32˚C along the west coast.